International Surfing Association

 The International Surfing Association (ISA) is the world governing authority for surfing, SUP racing, SUP surfing, para surfing, bodyboarding and all other wave riding activities.
 The ISA is recognized by the International Olympic Committee.

 After the 2022 Russian invasion of Ukraine, the ISA banned athletes and officials from Russia from ISA events, and said the ISA would not stage events in Russia.

 History

-The ISA was originally named the International Surfing Federation (ISF) between 1964 and 1973.
+The ISA was founded on 18 May 1964 and was originally named the International Surfing Federation (ISF) between 1964 and 1973.
 An Open Division World Championships has been contested biennially since 1964, a Junior World Championships since 1980, a Masters World Championships since 2007 and a Stand Up Paddle World Championship since 2011.

 Recognition as governing body of surfing

-In 1982 the SportAccord, formerly known as General Association of International Sports Federations (GAISF), recognized the ISA as the world's governing body of surfing. in 1995 the International Olympic Committee granted the ISA provisional recognition.
+In 1982 the SportAccord, formerly known as General Association of International Sports Federations (GAISF), recognized the ISA as the world's governing body of surfing.
+In 1995 the International Olympic Committee granted the ISA provisional recognition.
 ISA was admitted into the Olympic movement at 1997 when the recognition was confirmed by the IOC.

 International Surfing Association (ISA) is a Member of: